The purpose of this student tutorial is to inform students of their basic rights under Family Educational Rights and Privacy Act (FERPA).

 Recommendation letters on behalf of a student that contains specific information from a student’s educational record, such as grades or a student’s grade point average, are in violation of FERPA unless the faculty member receives prior written consent from the student to disclose that information.

 Students who request a letter of recommendation from an instructor, must complete and sign the “OCC FERPA Release: Letter of Recommendation Form” prior to the instructor composing the letter.

 Who on campus is responsible for FERPA compliance?

 - Because education records are maintained in many different forms all over the campus, the responsibility of ensuring FERPA compliance is a campus-wide responsibility.
 However, the Registrar is the administrator of FERPA.

 - Contact the Record’s Office if you have questions or concerns regarding FERPA regulations at email@example.com.
-If you need immediate assistance please telephone Oserve at (567) 661-2387 or 1-800-GO-OWENS, Ext 2387.
+If you need immediate assistance please telephone Student Financial Services at (567) 661-2387 or 1-800-GO-OWENS, Ext 2387.